brunofauth/revealjs-slideshows/README.md

 5. Take a peek at `slideshows/<dir-you-created>/index.html` to see if any secrets have leaked

+6. run `scripts/mkindex`

-6. add, commit and push
+7. add, commit and push